Money Laundering Lawyer Protecting Your Rights

 - Money laundering activity conducted with the use of a deadly weapon can also face enhanced penalties if a trial leads to a conviction.

 Financial transactions and other business conducted with the use of currency linked to money laundering is also a criminal offense.
 One could be convicted of looking to promote criminal activity.

 If convicted of criminal offenses linked to financial and money laundering charges, it is important to begin building your defense.
 Not all attorneys are qualified for these types of cases, though.
-Diane C. Bass, however, has handled the defense in some of the largest cases in Central District, CA. Schedule a free initial consultation by calling her office located in Irvine, CA.
+Diane C. Bass, however, has handled the defense in some of the largest cases in Central District, CA. Schedule your initial consultation by calling her office located in Irvine, CA.